umarhassan-mitodl/10.675j-fall-2004/content/pages/syllabus.md

 1. Learn a different approach to solving scientific and engineering problems: performing quantum mechanical calculations and understanding their scope, possibilities and limitations.

-2. Be able to perform calculations during your research at MIT, in {{% resource_link "87224f50-74e3-4a6e-8048-867b8d533c10" "Practice School" %}}, and in your future work.
+2. Be able to perform calculations during your research at MIT, in [Practice School](https://cheme.mit.edu/academics/practice-school/), and in your future work.
 (Several students of this class have published papers in major journals based on their projects.)

 3. Gain a (partial) familiarity with the literature and be able to read it critically.